Snowflake-Labs/schemachange/README.md

 -ac, --autocommit | *(Optional)* Enable autocommit feature for DML commands.
 The default is 'False'.
 -v, --verbose | *(Optional)* Display verbose debugging details during execution.
 The default is 'False'.
 --dry-run | *(Optional)* Run schemachange in dry run mode. the default is 'False'.
+--varspath VARS | *(Optional)* Load Define values for the variables to replaced in change scripts from a file path where the Format is JSON (e.g. '{"variable1": "value1", "variable2": "value2"}')

 ## Getting Started with schemachange